 - 1. Creation of the Marine Environment Protection Service, a service unit in MARINA - b.
 Digitized information system primarily for data collection and awareness-raising materials

-- 1. Development of Integrated MEP Information System (IMEPS) - 2.
-Development of e-learning modules on marine environment protection - 3.
-Development of IEC materials and collaterals establish a shared vision, common objective and long-term environmental goals that would assist the maritime industry stakeholders in deciding on a more focused course of action.
-The strategy will cover priority areas and environmental issues associated with shipping activities.
+- 1. Development of Integrated MEP Information System (IMEPS); - 2.
+Development of e-learning modules on marine environment protection; and - 3.
+Development of IEC materials and collaterals.

 3. Promotion, Development and Implementation of a Strategy for a Green Maritime Philippines